agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [2019_spark]: https://en.wikipedia.org/wiki/2019_Hangzhou_Spark_season

-What feels right about the Spark being the gatekeepers is it follows the storyline of the 2019 season: that the Titans and the Shock were a tier above everyone else in GOATS with only New York Excelsior being able to compete.
+What feels right about the highly-ranked Spark being the gatekeepers is it follows the storyline of the 2019 season: that the Titans and the Shock were a tier above everyone else in the GOATS meta, that with a only a few other top teams able to compete, and that everyone else floundered trying to play team composition they did not have the skill to.

 ### 2020 Season